I need your help!

 • Computers’ judgments will tend not to be biased in the way that humans’ cognitive biases are, such as with anchoring bias, representativeness bias, confirmation bias, or recency bias.
 Computers are less likely to be over-confident in their judgments.

 • Computers can more accurately weight the set of predictors based on large data sets.
 Humans tend to give too much weight to singular predictors.
+Experts may attempt to be clever and to consider complex combinations of predictors, but doing so often reduces validity (Kahneman, 2011).
+Simple combinations of predictions often outperform more complex combinations (Kahneman, 2011).

 10.3.2 Advantages of Humans